haizhou-shi/haizhou-shi.github.io/_pages/about.md

 Welcome to my personal website!
 I'm Haizhou Shi (史海舟), a third-year Ph.D. student in the [CS Department at Rutgers University](https://www.cs.rutgers.edu), advised by Prof. [Hao Wang](http://wanghao.in).
 My research focuses on developing reliable and efficient methods for adapting machine learning models.
 I'm currently exploring two main areas: **continual training of Large Language Models (LLMs)** - including continued pre-training, post-training, and alignment - and **uncertainty estimation in LLMs** through Bayesian Deep Learning approaches.

-Prior to Rutgers, I received my M.S. and B.S. degrees from the CS Department at Zhejiang University in 2022 and 2019, where I worked with Prof. [Siliang Tang](https://scholar.google.com/citations?user=8e7H3PcAAAAJ&hl=en) and [Yueting Zhuang](https://scholar.google.com/citations?user=1RD7UJAAAAAJ&hl=en).
-My research there focused on developing generalizable representations across various learning paradigms, including unsupervised, weakly-supervised, federated, and continual learning.
+<small>Prior to Rutgers, I received my M.S. and B.S. degrees from the CS Department at Zhejiang University in 2022 and 2019, where I worked with Prof. [Siliang Tang](https://scholar.google.com/citations?user=8e7H3PcAAAAJ&hl=en) and [Yueting Zhuang](https://scholar.google.com/citations?user=1RD7UJAAAAAJ&hl=en).
+My research there focused on developing generalizable representations across various learning paradigms, including unsupervised, weakly-supervised, federated, and continual learning.</small>

 <!-- ----
 **Job Hunting**: I am now actively looking for the internship opportunity in Summer 2024! *I am interested in working on the topics of (but not limited to) continual pre-training/adaptation for LLMs/large generative models.*